Veterans Upward Bound Program

-Low-income is based on the Federal TRIO income chart from January 18th, 2018.
-As an example, with a family size of two, your taxable income would need to be below $24,690, with $30,870 for those in Alaska, and $28,395 for those in Hawaii.
-A family of four would be $37,650, with $47,070 for Alaska and $43,305 for Hawaii.
+As an example, with a family size of two, your taxable income would need to be below $24,690.
+For residents in Alaska this would be $30,870 and $28,395 for those in Hawaii.

-What is required for those who apply for a project?
+What is required for those who apply?

 Applicants for the grant would need to be one of these:

 - An institution of higher education.

 - Public and private agencies and organizations including community-based organizations with experience in serving disadvantaged youth.